 \section{Conclusion}

-In this work, we have introduced a theoretical framework that establishes a clear connection between the structure of training data and the geometric properties of activations in trained transformer neural networks.
-Through experiments, we have validated our hypothesis by demonstrating that the geometry of belief states is linearly represented within the residual stream of the transformer architecture.
+In this work, we introduced a theoretical framework that establishes a clear connection between the structure of training data and the geometric properties of activations in trained transformer neural networks.
+Through experiments, we validated that the geometry of belief states is linearly represented within the residual stream of the transformer architecture.
 This finding suggests that transformers construct predictive representations that surpass simple next-token prediction.
-Instead, these representations encode the complex geometry of belief updating over hidden states, capturing an inference process over the underlying structure of the data-generating process.
+Instead, these representations encode the complex geometry associated with belief updating over hidden states, capturing an inference process over the underlying structure of the data-generating process.

 Our work takes a significant step towards concretizing the understanding of the computational structures that drive the behavior of large language models (LLMs) and how these structures relate to the data on which they are trained.
 This concretization is crucial, as the rapid advancements in LLMs have led to models with increasingly sophisticated behavioral capabilities.
 However, without a clear understanding of the underlying computational structures and their relationship to the training data, it becomes challenging to interpret, trust, and further improve these models.